Rep. Comer to Newsmax: Biden Admin 'Arrogant' About Documents

-The White House earlier this week said it would not commit to providing House Republicans with information concerning how classified documents ended up in President Joe Biden's former office and home, and Rep. James Comer, who chairs the House Oversight Committee, said on Newsmax Friday that the administration is acting in an "arrogant" manner.
+The White House earlier this week said it would not commit to providing House Republicans with information concerning how classified documents ended up in President Joe Biden's former office and home, and Rep. James Comer, who chairs the House Oversight Committee, told Newsmax on Friday that the administration is acting in an "arrogant" manner.

 "I think the American people are seeing this play out in real-time," the Kentucky Republican said on "Wake Up America."
 "This committee has been in existence since the days of Abraham Lincoln.
 The fact that this White House and their arrogant effort to be the least transparent administration in the history of America, it's very disturbing."